tarwn/lessthandot-hugo/blogs/content/posts/2010-12-18-calling-web-services-from-jsp.md

 ![][3]

-Give your project a name (JSPWSClient will do) and click &#8220;New&#8221; to add a New Server Runtime Environment.
+Give your project a name (JSPWSClient will do) and click “New” to add a New Server Runtime Environment.
 Select Apache Tomcat v6.0 and locate the directory you extracted to earlier.

 ![][4]